Official Website of the

 The following offers the latest information about events and activities happening in the Diocese of Little Rock.

-The offices of the Catholic Diocese of Little Rock will be closed to the public from noon, Thursday, Jan.
-9 through Friday, Jan.
-10 because of a winter storm.
-The Inclement Weather Policy is in effect for diocesan staff.
-St. John Catholic Center will reopen Monday, Jan.
-13. To reach a member of our staff, visit our staff directory, which is listed in alphabetical order.
+The offices of the Catholic Diocese of Little Rock will reopen to the public at 10 a.m.
+Friday, Feb.
+21. The diocese has been closed the past two days because of a winter storm.
+The Inclement Weather Policy will remain in effect for diocesan staff until that time.
+To reach a member of our staff, visit our staff directory, which is listed in alphabetical order.
 Look for the name of the person you wish to reach and click on the red button under his or her photo to send an email.
 Or leave a phone message by calling (501) 664-0340.
 He or she will respond as soon as possible. ...
 More